unbeGames/RSExtensionTemplate/README.md

 - `OnEnable` is called when mod was enabled by player or right after initialization if it was already enabled;
 - `OnDisable` is called when mod was disabled by the player from the mods window;
 - `OnGameLoad` is called after game save was loaded;
-- `OnGameLoad` is called right after game was unloaded.
+- `OnGameShutdown` is called right after game was unloaded.

 There are three more methods to override.
 Those are game loop callbacks: